-Contrary to our initial prediction, our findings suggest that elevated levels of MsrA in the mitochondria leads to increased generation of mitochondrial-derived free radicals without significantly affecting mitochondrial bioenergetics.
-These outcomes raise interesting questions, the first of which why might increasing mitochondrial MsrA reduce ETC complex I activity?
-Of note, mammalian complex I is highly enriched in methionine content with up to 4X the quantity of methionine compared to the methionine content of the total cellular proteome (2).
-It has been proposed that the high methionine content might act as an antioxidant or “free radical sink” within the highly oxidative environment of the mitochondria (2, 20).
-Moreover, the majority of the proteins making up this complex are imported to the mitochondria as unfolded proteins (21).
-As MsrA has been shown to preferentially bind unfolded proteins (7), it may be that the overabundance of MsrA in mitochondria from TgMito MsrA mice may be physically bound to these components potentially inhibiting the proper folding of the complex structures.
-While the levels of MsrA expressed in these mice may be much higher than biological (14, 16), these results raise the intriguing possibility that MsrA plays a protein chaperone-like function in assembly of mitochondrial protein complexes.
+Contrary to our initial prediction, our findings suggest that elevated levels of MsrA in the mitochondria lead to the increased generation of mitochondrial-derived free radicals without significantly affecting mitochondrial bioenergetics.
+These outcomes raise interesting questions, the first of which asks why increasing mitochondrial MsrA might reduce ETC complex I activity.
+Of note, mammalian complex I is highly enriched in methionine content, with up to four times the quantity of methionine compared to the methionine content of the total cellular proteome (2).
+It has been proposed that a high methionine content might act as an antioxidant or “free radical sink” within the highly oxidative environment of mitochondria (2, 20).
+Moreover, the majority of proteins making up this complex are imported to the mitochondria as unfolded proteins (21).
+As MsrA has been shown to preferentially bind unfolded proteins (7), it may be that the overabundance of MsrA in mitochondria from TgMito MsrA mice may be physically bound to these components, potentially inhibiting the proper folding of the complex structures.
+While the levels of MsrA expressed in these mice may be much higher than biological (14, 16), these results raise the intriguing possibility that MsrA plays a protein chaperone-like function in the assembly of mitochondrial protein complexes.

-We have previously shown that TgMito MsrA are protected against glucose metabolic dysfunction caused by either high fat diet or advanced age (14, 16).
-In light of the results presented here, these physiological outcomes are intriguing because there has been some consensus that oxidative stress is associated with, and may be causative for, metabolic dysfunction including insulin resistance (15, 22).
-However, there is also growing evidence that H2O2 signaling is required for many normal cellular functions including metabolic function (23, 24).
+We have previously shown that TgMito MsrAs are protected against glucose metabolic dysfunction caused by either high fat diets or advanced age (14, 16).
+In light of the results presented here, these physiological outcomes are intriguing because there has been some consensus that oxidative stress is associated with, and may cause, metabolic dysfunction, including insulin resistance (15, 22).
+However, there is also a growing amount of evidence that H2O2 signaling is required for many normal cellular functions, including metabolic function (23, 24).
 Because our assays were performed using isolated mitochondria, it is still possible that these findings are an artifact of the experimental procedure.
-It would be of interest to determine in vivo free radical production in living TgMito MsrA mice to better define this potential relationship.
+Thus, it would be of interest to determine in vivo free radical production in living TgMito MsrA mice to better define this potential relationship.

-More broadly, our data align with an expanding number of findings that seem to refute the oxidative stress theory of aging at least in murine models.
-While this theory originally received much attention, in part due to its simplicity, the support for this theory has been largely equivocal.
+More broadly, our data aligns with an expanding number of findings that seem to refute the oxidative stress theory of aging, at least in murine models.
+While this theory originally received much attention, in part due to its simplicity, support for it has been largely equivocal.
 Most aging studies conducted in mice with genetically altered enzymatic antioxidants have shown no consistent effect on longevity (25).
-Even in transgenic mice with mitochondrial-targeted antioxidant overexpression there has been little consensus to their effect on lifespan (14, 26, 27).
-On the other hand, aging is a biological process and there is clear interest in understanding how age-related changes in health, and not just lifespan, might be regulated by processes such as mitochondrial oxidative stress (28, 29).
+Even in transgenic mice with mitochondrial-targeted antioxidant overexpression, there has been little consensus as to their effect on lifespan (14, 26, 27).
+On the other hand, aging is a biological process, and there is clear interest in understanding how age-related changes in health (and not just lifespan) might be regulated by processes such as mitochondrial oxidative stress (28, 29).
 In this regard, there is evidence that increased oxidative stress drives multiple health deficits in mouse models of aging (30, 31).
 We have reported a potential aging benefit of TgMito MsrA mice on metabolic function, while others have shown these mice to not be protected from a cardiac ischemia-reperfusion model (14, 32).
-It would be of interest to take a more holistic approach towards functional aging assessments toward determining how increasing mitochondrial MsrA alters aging as a whole in these mice.
+It would be of interest to take a more holistic approach toward functional aging assessments to determine how increasing mitochondrial MsrA alters aging on a whole in such mice.